Effective Wildfire Management Using Remote Sensing Technology

-The USGS and CAL FIRE produced a soil severity burn map of the November 2018 Camp Fire which was the deadliest and most destructive wildfire in California’s history.
-This map of the Camp Fire correlates with high intensity burn areas.
+The U.S. Geological Survey (USGS) and California Department of Forestry and Fire Protection (CAL FIRE) produced a soil severity burn map of the November 2018 Camp Fire, which was the deadliest and most destructive wildfire in California'’'s history.
+This map correlates with high intensity burn areas.
 Using this information, the Sentinel-1 SAR sensor was trained on severely burned areas which corresponded to higher intensity returns.

-There were 7 Sentinel-1 scenes collected from October 30 through November 29, 2018.
-Both VH and VV were used to pick out different characteristics, though VH proved most useful for this example.
+There were seven Sentinel-1 scenes collected from October 30 through November 29, 2018.
+Both vertical transmit and horizontal receive (VH) and vertical transmit and vertical receive (VV) were used to pick out different characteristics, though VH proved most useful for this example.
 Camp Fire shapefiles and report are courtesy of CAL FIRE.

 Above left is threshold training.
-Right: Most intense burn zones are extracted and with DEMs or SAR derived DEMs, they show slopes with a high potential for erosion.
+Above right shows the most intense burn zones extracted, with DEMs or SAR derived DEMs, showing slopes with a high potential for erosion.

-Post fire, many homeowners and businesses must make a very hard decision about whether to rebuild.
+Following a fire, many homeowners and businesses are faced with the very hard decision of whether or not to rebuild.
 Some factors that come into this process are the safety of assessing a site.
 For example, many trees may have burned in an area but not fallen and are at risk for doing so.
 Optical imagery and LiDAR can help understand where there are still standing trees and fire information can be used to analyze how severe the fire was in a certain area.

 This kind of information can also support decisions to erect barriers around watersheds so that soot does not wash into hydrographic areas and cause damage to aquatic ecosystems and food chains.
 Severe burns can effectively sterilize the soil making it difficult for vegetation to regrow, but with imagery and SAR data you can assess the regrowth rate and better predict the rate of recovery.
 Some fires can be so hot that tree roots can continue burning even if a fire is totally contained and thermal imagery can help identify these areas.
 In these cases, the fire may be 100% contained, but not out until significant snow or rain.

-Some of the topics covered in this white paper are straightforward; others are far more complex.
-While remote sensing integration into all levels of fire management can be daunting, L3Harris Geospatial and organizations involved in remote sensing like Range and Bearing are here to help – whether it’s as simple as pointing you in the right direction for software documentation, or as multifaceted as assessing what’s required to complete a project within your time frame and budget.
+While remote sensing integration into all levels of fire management can be daunting, L3Harris and organizations involved in remote sensing like Range and Bearing are here to help – whether it's as simple as pointing you in the right direction for software documentation, or as multifaceted as assessing what's required to complete a project within your time frame and budget.